Rick Bragg: Early life

 Bragg was born in the small city of Piedmont in northeastern Alabama and grew up in the small community of Possum Trot near Jacksonville.
 He credited his ability to write to listening to his family tell stories.
-He was raised primarily by his mother, as his father was an alcoholic and was almost never home.
+He was raised primarily by his mother, as his father was an alcoholic and was rarely home.
 His relatives were also very involved in his young life, and greatly influenced his personal and emotional development.

 Career

 Bragg worked at several newspapers before joining the New York Times in 1994.
-He covered murders and unrest in Haiti as a metro reporter, then wrote about the Oklahoma City bombing, the Jonesboro, Arkansas, killings, and the Susan Smith trial as a national correspondent based in Atlanta.
+He covered murders and unrest in Haiti as a metro reporter, then wrote about the Oklahoma City bombing, the 1998 Westside Middle School shooting, and the Susan Smith trial as a national correspondent based in Atlanta.
 He later became the paper's Miami bureau chief prior to Elián González's arrival and the international controversy surrounding the Cuban boy.
 Bragg won the Pulitzer Prize for his work.

-Bragg has authored nine books: All Over But the Shoutin, Ava's Man, The Prince of Frogtown, I Am a Soldier Too: The Jessica Lynch Story, the authorized biography of American POW Jessica Lynch, The Most They Ever Had, Jerry Lee Lewis: His Own Story, My Southern Journey, The Best Cook in the World: Tales From My Momma's Table, and Where I Come from: Stories from the Deep South.
+Bragg has authored eleven books: All Over But the Shoutin, Ava's Man, Somebody Told Me: The Newspaper Stories of Rick Bragg, The Prince of Frogtown, I Am a Soldier Too: The Jessica Lynch Story, the authorized biography of American POW Jessica Lynch, The Most They Ever Had, Jerry Lee Lewis: His Own Story, My Southern Journey, The Best Cook in the World: Tales From My Momma's Table, Where I Come from: Stories from the Deep South and The Speckled Beauty: A Dog and His People.

-Bragg's book All Over But the Shoutin tells the story of his childhood in Alabama, his rise to becoming a journalist, his personal struggles and the stories of the people he cares about.
+Bragg's book All Over But the Shoutin' tells the story of his childhood in Alabama, his rise to becoming a journalist, his personal struggles and the stories of the people he cares about.
 The book pays special attention to his struggles with his abusive, alcoholic father, and the story of his mother who raised Bragg and his two brothers on her own.